Justin289/GCNN_capacity_estimation/README.md

 # Dataset preparation
 ## Download
 Download from [OneDrive](https://1drv.ms/f/s!AnE8BfHe3IOlg13v2ltV0eP1-AgP?e=9o4zgL) and unzip them.
-More details are shown in our [paper](https://arxiv.org/abs/2201.12358).
+Data are from this [paper](https://arxiv.org/abs/2201.12358).

+You should save the data under `finetuning/data` folder.
+If the folder does not exist, then you need to create one

 Please make sure the data structure is like the following.